aws/aws-iot-device-sdk-js/README.md

 // After connecting to the AWS IoT platform, register interest in the
 // Thing Shadow named 'RGBLedLamp'.
 //
-    thingShadows.register( 'RGBLedLamp' );
-//
+    thingShadows.register( 'RGBLedLamp', function() {

-// 5 seconds after registering, update the Thing Shadow named
+// When the Thing Shadow is ready, update the Thing Shadow named
 // 'RGBLedLamp' with the latest device state and save the clientToken
 // so that we can correlate it with status or timeout events.
-//
-// Note that the delay is not required for subsequent updates; only
-// the first update after a Thing Shadow registration using default
-// parameters requires a delay.
-See API documentation for the update
-// method for more details.
-//
-    setTimeout( function() {
 //
 // Thing shadow state
 //